When I was 24, I woke up for the first time.

 I was embarrassed to be so blatantly called out, but also inspired — the Enneagram is beautifully precise in showing you both your shadow and your light.
 I also couldn’t believe that it described others as accurately as it did me.
 I became obsessed.

 The Enneagram opened me to the truth that we are all inherently good.
 It also awakened my chief gift — seeing the gloriousness of other people.
 The Enneagram continues to deepen for me.
 It is an extraordinary tool for insight and compassion.
 I use it every day in all of my relationships, and teaching it is one of my greatest passions.

-To deepen myself, I meditate daily, practice Aikido and Alexander Technique, and draw inspiration from many teachers including Parker Palmer, Ken Wilber, Peter Senge, Frederic Laloux, Wendy Palmer, Byron Katie, Russ Hudson, Krista Tippet, David Whyte, Mary Oliver, and Adyashanti.
+To deepen myself, I meditate daily and draw inspiration from many teachers including Parker Palmer, Ken Wilber, Peter Senge, Frederic Laloux, Wendy Palmer, Byron Katie, Russ Hudson, Krista Tippet, David Whyte, Mary Oliver, and Adyashanti.